icanwalkonwater/ModularBot/README.md

 }
 ```

-Event the default constructor is optional here !
+Even the default constructor is optional here !

-Note that just that is not enough to tell the framework to create your module, we will register it in
+Note that just this isn't enough to tell the framework to create your module, we will register it in
 the last section of the chapter.
-Note also that you will almost never call this constructor directly,
+Note also that you will almost never call any constructor directly,
 so don't make complex constructor with lots of overloads and all.
 Only one will be used.

 #### Lifecycle hooks

-But what if you want to do something when your bot starts ?
-Fortunately, `Module` implement `Lifecycle`
+Your modules can be notified of a few imoprtant steps of the lifecycle of the bot through the `Lifecycle`
-which defines some lifecycle hooks that you can use to do things at certain steps of the bootstrapping of
+interface which defines some callbacks that you can use to do things at certain steps of the bootstrapping of
 your bot until its shutdown.

 For example you can override the method `Lifecycle#onLoad()` to perform some initialization just after
 the module has been constructed and before the bot is created.
 Other hooks includes